newman8r/tribevibe/README.md

 - **Database**: PostgreSQL

 ## Current Features

+- Realtime chat
 - Basic authentication with supabase
 - Anonymous users allowed, with usernames created automatically (with anon indicators)
-- Realtime chat
 - Create and join channels
+- Send DMs to other users
+- upload images, videos, and other files
+- Search functionality
+- User presence statuses, which the user can set
 - Respond to messages in threads
 - Emoji Reactions to messages
-- User presence statuses, which the user can set
 - 'more messages below' indicator for new messages when scrolled up
+- user list

 ## Future Features
+- AI integration
 - custom avatars
-- upload images and videos
-- user profiles
-- user list
 - message search
 - admin panel
 - Create multiple events, each with their own channels and user access